mmckelvy/get-deep-prop/README.md

 # set-deep-prop
-Sets the value for a deeply nested objects and arrays.
+Gets the value for a deeply nested objects and arrays.

 ## Example
 ```
-const setDeepProp = require('set-deep-prop')
+const getDeepProp = require('get-deep-prop')

 const obj = {
   order: {